A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers

 On a quantum computer, realizations $\xi$ are purely exogenous and outside of the optimizer's control.
 That is, in the language of stochastic optimization, quantum computers are CRN-free, and hence the quasi-Newton methods proposed to date are inapplicable in this setting.
 This situation motivates our subsequent development of a CRN-free quasi-Newton method.

-We also highlight that the quantum computing community has gravitated to the deployment of standard optimization methods for the solution of VQAs like \cref{eq:vqe}.
-For instance, the popular software package \texttt{Qiskit} \cite{Qiskit} implements several gradient-based methods, including standard gradient descent methods, conjugate gradient methods, and the popular code \texttt{L-BFGS-B} \cite{zhu1997algorithm}.
+We also highlight that the quantum computing community has gravitated to the deployment of standard optimization methods for the solution of VQA-related problems such as \cref{eq:vqe}.
+For instance, the software package \texttt{Qiskit} \cite{Qiskit} implements several gradient-based methods, including standard gradient descent methods, conjugate gradient methods, and the code \texttt{L-BFGS-B} \cite{zhu1997algorithm}.
 However, since these methods assume \emph{deterministic} and \emph{exact} access to $\nabla\phi(x)$, they are inappropriate for performing stochastic optimization.
 We highlight this in \Cref{fig:lbfgs_failure}, where we consider two particular instances of VQE problems and increase along the $x$-axis the number of realizations of samples used to form the estimates of the gradient (by estimating the function values in \cref{eq:magic_dd} increasingly more accurately via a larger sample average) that is supplied to L-BFGS-B.

-We remark that at the time of writing this paper, the default maximum number of samples $f(x,\xi)$ that is requested in the cloud-based computing service IBM-Q in a single batch is 4,000 \cite{IBMQ-FAQ}; thus, the sample sizes of 1,000 and 10,000 in \Cref{fig:lbfgs_failure} are of particular interest.
+We remark that as of March 2024, the default number of samples $f(x,\xi)$ that is requested in the cloud-based computing service IBM-Q in a single batch is 4,000 \cite{IBMQ-FAQ}; thus, the sample sizes of 1,000 and 10,000 in \Cref{fig:lbfgs_failure} are of particular interest.
 In general, and as one should expect, the more samples L-BFGS-B uses per evaluation, the better the overall performance is.
 However, the output of a VQE is essentially meaningless unless it achieves \emph{chemical accuracy} \cite{helgaker2014molecular}, which translates to an optimality gap of $0.0016$ Hartrees.
 We note in \Cref{fig:lbfgs_failure} that while for the smaller molecule H$_2$ a majority of runs achieve a solution within chemical accuracy, this is certainly not the case for the larger LiH molecule.
-Thus, we stress that we require an L-BFGS method that not only is CRN-free but also is supplied with \emph{convergence guarantees} in terms of the quality of the solution returned, which deterministic L-BFGS methods cannot provide in this setting.
+Thus, we stress that we require an L-BFGS method that not only is CRN-free but also is supplied with \emph{convergence guarantees} in terms of the quality of the solution returned.